VijJr/foods-ML/README.md

 ## Aggregations

+Another useful metric is aggregations, and below is a pivot table showing the mean values of minutes and number of steps across the binned protein calorie ratio and rating.
+Key observations are that the highest rated recipes with the highest protein calorie ratio have short prep time, and there are no low rated recipes with very high protein content relative to the calories.

 |   ('minutes', 'Low') |   ('minutes', 'Medium') |   ('minutes', 'High') |   ('minutes', 'Very High') |   ('n_steps', 'Low') |   ('n_steps', 'Medium') |   ('n_steps', 'High') |   ('n_steps', 'Very High') |
 |---------------------:|------------------------:|----------------------:|---------------------------:|---------------------:|------------------------:|----------------------:|---------------------------:|